MarkWillems/onefinity-docker/README.md

 ./script.sh stop
 ```

-### How to open termui of Elrond to get some stats of your node
+### How to open termui of Onefinity get some stats of your node

 ```
-docker exec -it <node-name> ./termui
+docker exec -it <node-name> /opt/onefinity-utils/termui  --address localhost:9501

+Default naming:
+docker exec -it onefinity-validator-0 /opt/onefinity-utils/termui  --address localhost:9501

 ```
 ### How to see the logging of a node?